17 BEST THINGS TO DO IN CAIRNS, AUSTRALIA: THE BUCKET LIST

 White Water Rafting on Tully River

 The Tully River is one of Australia’s best rafting locations and makes the perfect full-day activity for adrenaline-seekers.
 Grade 3-4 level rapids test your skills as your journey through the rainforest.
 In between the fast-paced action you can take in the stunning scenery and enjoy the wildlife action on the banks of the river.
 Prepare to get wet and wild as this adventure is not for the faint-hearted.
 You can join the white water rafting on Tully River from Cairns or Mission beach as we did.
-It definitely goes down as one of the top things to do in Cairns!
+It definitely goes down as one of the top things to do in Cairns and this definitely one of the most exciting tours I’ve ever done.

 Great Barrier Reef Pontoon Experience

 You can’t visit Cairns without experiencing the Great Barrier Reef!
 It’s literally a must when considering the things to do in Cairns!
-There are many ways to get out and explore the reef but one of the most popular is to take a ferry out to a huge pontoon that is loaded with all of the gear and activities.
+There are many ways to get out and explore the reef but one of the most popular is to take a tour with Sunlover who send you out on ferry out to a huge pontoon that is loaded with all of the gear and activities.
 The ferry took us about 1.5 hours to reach the pontoon from Cairns.
 Once we were there we could choose activities such as:

 - Sea-Walker (crazy helmets that let you walk underwater)